 At 6:55 p.m., the crucifer will lead the procession from the Tostengard Activity Center to the Chapel Lawn.
 The faculty marshals will direct the faculty, graduates and platform party to their respective seats.
 Remain standing in place until the signal to be seated.
 If someone is missing from the assigned space on the seating chart, leave that seat open as the person may arrive late.

 When it is time to present the diplomas, listen for Dr. Dorsey to ask the Vice President for Academic Affairs to present the candidates.
 Dr. Cottrell will read a line, which ends “...will please rise.”
 Do so as a group.
 The president will speak a few more lines and then Dr. Cottrell will ask the candidates to “present themselves as their names are called.”
 A faculty marshal will direct you, row by row, to the steps on the right side of the stage.
 Proceed to the top step and wait for your name to be called.
-Ms. Robin Melvin, chair of the Board of Regents, will shake your hand as you proceed across the stage.
-University honor graduates will also be presented their honor cords at this time.
+Mr. Wes Peoples, chair of the Board of Regents, will shake your hand as you proceed across the stage.
+He will also present university honor cords (e.g., summa cum laude).
 Receive your diploma from Dr. Dorsey, shake hands, and transfer the tassel on your cap from the right to the left side, over your heart, as a traditional sign that you have graduated.
 You may sit down as soon as you return to your seat.

 After the benediction, the crucifer will lead the recessional to the Victory Bell.
 The platform party, graduates and faculty will follow as directed by the faculty marshals.
 When you reach the Victory Bell, feel free to ring it and celebrate your new status as a TLU graduate!